A Call to Action:

 The Responsible AI Movement Provides

 Responsible AI hinges on clear publisher guidelines and informed authors.
-Publishers play a crucial role in providing researchers with:
+Publishers and universities play a crucial role in providing researchers with:

 Framework